-Financial fear is debilitating for many reasons.
+Financial fear is debilitating.

-A low bank balance can mean everything from skipping a night out with friends to not being able to cover healthcare costs, family expenses, or even a mortgage.
+A low bank balance can mean everything from skipping a night out with friends to not being able to cover health care costs, family expenses, or even a mortgage.

 These are terrifying fears to confront.
 No wonder many people are compelled to look away, despite knowing that looking away only makes their problems worse.

 What you imagine is always scarier than what you know.
 Research and experience repeatedly show that confronting a problem – even without a solution at hand – soothes anxiety, allowing the mind to productively switch to focusing on next steps.

 FDR’s famous quote that the “only thing we have to fear is…fear itself” is as true in personal financial matters as wartime politics.

 Here are five insights to help you (or someone you know) face down financial fears and get moving on a happier path.

 1. Your financial fears aren’t really about money.

 “My life has been filled with terrible misfortunes, most of which have never happened.” – Mark Twain.

 When we feel insecure about money, we really feel insecure about other things.